ifarup/ciefunctions/README.md

 ## Windows

 1. Download the zip package from: https://github.com/ifarup/ciefunctions/releases.
 Make sure you choose the right version for your operating system, in this case Windows version.
+It is recommended to download and install The Visual C++ Redistributable Package https://www.microsoft.com/en-us/download/details.aspx?id=48145 before you start the installation process.

 ***